-Graph D (above) shows adjusted net academic budgets for each Faculty.
+Graph D (next page) shows adjusted net academic budgets for each Faculty.
 Estimated Faculty budgets are taken from the university's annual Budget Book.
 Estimated annual expenditure budgets for the current fiscal year, less estimated cost recoveries, are netted out to produce budgeted dollar amounts for academic programming (i.e., faculty and administrative support salaries and operating costs).
-For the Faculty of Kinesiology, budgeted expenditures for athletic operations are not considered part of academic programming and are excluded.
-New for this year's analysis (2018), the salaries of three Biology faculty are moved from the Nursing "budget" to Science, since Nursing pays these salaries but the teaching credit hours are credited to Science.
-This adjustment is also applied for previous years.
+For example, for the Faculty of Kinesiology, budgeted expenditures for athletic operations are not considered part of academic programming and are excluded.